coenhallie/dog-api-with-Nuxtjs-and-Axios/README.md

-# nuxt-surge-test
+# Dog API test with Nuxtjs & Axios

-> Nuxt.js project
+> testing the dog.ceo API in combination with Vuejs, Nuxtjs & Axios

 ## Build Setup